Updating the operating system

 2. Locate the .exe download on your computer and double-click to run the file.
 This will extract the .obj OS file to the C:\Campbellsci\Lib\OperatingSystems folder.

 3. Supply power to the data logger.
 If connecting via USB for the first time, you must first install USB drivers by using Device Configuration Utility (select your data logger, then on the main page, click Install USB Driver).
-Alternatively, you can install the USB drivers using LoggerNet EZ Setup.
 A USB connection supplies 5 V power (as well as a communications link), which is adequate for setup, but a 12 V battery will be needed for field deployment.

 4. Physically connect your data logger to your computer using a USB cable, then open Device Configuration Utility and select your data logger.